fictiq/-mythos.tattoo/src/pages/mythos.md

 ---

 ## IV.
-Access, Permissions, and Mandatory Usage of the Franchise Bible (The Codex)
+Access, Permissions, and Mandatory Usage of the Franchise Bible (The Mythos)

 *Purpose: To define who can access the Peachy Quest Franchise Bible and the requirement for its use.*

 *   **Read Access:** `Granted by default to all members of officially sanctioned Peachy Quest creative teams (film, TV, games, comics, novels, interactive, merchandising, marketing) and CAA members upon signing appropriate NDAs.`
-*   **Edit Access:** `Strictly limited to the designated Keeper of the Codex (Transmedia IP Development Team Lead) and potentially other designated CAA members for direct ratification and integration of approved updates.
+*   **Edit Access:** `Strictly limited to the designated Keeper of the Mythos (Transmedia IP Development Team Lead) and potentially other designated CAA members for direct ratification and integration of approved updates.
 All edits must reflect formal CAA decisions that amend or append the Franchise Bible.`
 *   **Mandatory Consultation Policy (Ref: Franchise Bible, Introduction & Article VI):**
     *   `Requirement: It is the explicit responsibility of **every creator** working on canonical Peachy Quest content to consult relevant sections of the current, ratified version of the Franchise Bible **before authenticating any potentially overlapping or conflicting information, especially regarding the "No Beef, Alligator Tail" premise and its consequences**.`
     *   `Scope: This applies to any depiction of Peachy Quest's ecology, economy, social structures, rituals, language, technology, creatures, historical assumptions, character motivations related to food/resources, etc.`